Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios-swift/index.md

 ### `identify`

 Identify is for setting the user properties of a particular user without sending any event.
 The SDK supports the operations `set`, `setOnce`, `unset`, `add`, `append`, `prepend`, `preInsert`, `postInsert`, and `remove` on individual user properties.
 Declare the operations via a provided Identify interface.
 You can chain together multiple operations in a single Identify object.
 The Identify object is then passed to the Amplitude client to send to the server.
+Starting from release v0.4.0, identify events with only set operations will be batched and sent with fewer events.
+This change won't affect running the set operations.
+There is a config `identifyBatchIntervalMillis` for managing the interval to flush the batched identify intercepts.

 !!!note